-Observations of many targets in our sample were already present in the Spitzer Legacy Archive; the remaining targets were observed as part of our Cycle 9 Large Program at 3.6 μ m with an exposure time chosen depending on the redshift (typically between 0.5-5 hours; see Paper II for details).
-Observations at 4.5 μ m were also acquired for some targets, in particular for those at unknown redshift and for GRBs designated as "dark", in order to provide better photometric redshift estimates and to model dust extinction in high-redshift galaxies.
+Observations of many targets in our sample were already present in the Spitzer Legacy Archive; the remaining targets were observed as part of our Cycle 9 Large Program at 3.6 $\mu$ m with an exposure time chosen depending on the redshift (typically between 0.5 and 5 hr; see Paper II for details).
+Observations at 4.5 $\mu$ m were also acquired for some targets, in particular, for those at unknown redshift and for GRBs designated as "dark," in order to provide better photometric redshift estimates and to model dust extinction in high-redshift galaxies.

 4.2.
-Optical and Near-Infrared Observations
+Optical and Near-infrared Observations

-Spitzer observations alone provide an estimate of a galaxy's total stellar mass, but do not constrain the other properties of a galaxy, including the nature of the young stellar population that (presumably) produced the GRB.
-In addition, because of Spitzer's large PSF size ($\sim 2''$) it is not straightforward to uniquely identify the host galaxy based on Spitzer observations alone, even in possession of a precise afterglow localization: deep observations approach the confusion limit, and it is not always clear whether an extended source at the afterglow localization.
+Spitzer observations alone provide an estimate of a galaxy's total stellar mass, but they do not constrain the other properties of a galaxy, including the nature of the young stellar population that (presumably) produced the GRB.
+In addition, because of Spitzer's large PSF size ( $\sim 2''$ ), it is not straightforward to uniquely identify the host galaxy based on Spitzer observations alone, even in possession of a precise afterglow localization: deep observations approach the confusion limit, and it is not always clear whether an extended source at the afterglow location represents an extended host galaxy or a blend of the host galaxy and a foreground object.